Biraja Temple: Rituals and festivals

 The primary ritual in the temple is Sharadiya Durga Puja, which begins on the night of Krishna Paksha Ashtami.
 This falls before Mahalaya, and ends on Ashwin Shukla Paksha Navami.
 The puja, known as Shodasha Dinatatmika Puja, lasts for 16 days.
 The ratha (chariot festival) is known as Simhadhwaja, and its flag bears a lion.
 During the lunar transition from Shukla Ashtami to Shukla Navami an animal sacrifice, Bali Daanam, is performed.
 Navratri is celebrated as Aparajita Puja.

 Other festivals include Nakshatra, Shravana, Prathamastami, Pana Sankranti, Raja Parva and Navanna.
-Devi is worshiped daily in accordance with Tantra and Agama traditions as Mahishasuramardini by the Brahmins of Jajpur.
+Devi is worshipped daily in accordance with Tantra and Agama traditions as Mahishasuramardini by the Brahmins of Jajpur.

 Transportation

 The nearest railway station is Cuttack and Jajpur Keonjhar Road.
 From there regular buses can be availed to Jajpur town.
 Mostly private buses run regularly in Orissa.
-Autos connect Cuttack railway station to Barabati bus stand, which is hardly 3 km away.
+Autos connect Cuttack railway station to Badambadi bus stand, which is hardly 3 km away.
 The bus from Cuttack to Jajapur town takes 2 to 2 1/2 hours.
 From Jajpur road to Jajpur town travelling time by road will be more than one hour.
 Also buses are available from Bhubaneswar.
 Buses which have express written on the buses are quicker than local buses.

 Accommodation

-A couple of lodges are next to the temple and another is being constructed.
+A couple of lodges are next to the temple and another is being constructed.many hotels and lodges also within 2 km radius.